colindaven/guppy_on_slurm/README.md

 # guppy_on_slurm
-Splitting and accelerating the Oxford Nanopore basecaller guppy using SLURM.
+Splitting and accelerating the Oxford Nanopore CPU basecaller guppy using SLURM.
-These scripts move FAST5s into subdirectories, then run guppy on each subdirectory independently using a SLURM cluster.
+These scripts move FAST5s into subdirectories, then run CPU guppy on each subdirectory independently using a SLURM cluster.

 Dr. Colin Davenport, June 2019 - Feb 2021